FelixKrueger/SNPsplit/docs/options/genome_prep_options.md

 `--v7_VCF`

-This will use the file 'mgp_REL2005_snps_indels.vcf.gz' instead of the mgp v8 file mentioned above, for backward compatibility reasons.
+This will use the file **mgp_REL2005_snps_indels.vcf.gz** instead of the mgp v8 file mentioned above, for backward compatibility reasons.
 This file contains both SNP and INDEL information, but INDELs are skipped.

 !!! note
-    NOTE: The v5 and v7 files work for the GRCm38 (now outdated) genome build!
+    NOTE: The v5 and v7 files work for the **GRCm38 (now outdated)** genome build!

 `--strain <strain_name>`